grigorgeous/sqldatareader-mapper/README.md

 Copyright © 2019 Grigory and contributors

 ### License
 SqlDataReaderMapper is licensed under GPL-3.0.
-Refer to license.txt for more information.
+Refer to LICENSE for more information.